Online Dating: The Definitive Guide to Long-Distance Relationships

-The fact is, long distance relationships can – and DO! – succeed.
+The fact is, online dating and long distance relationships can – and DO! – succeed.
 They are not the death knell that many people make them out to be.

 So take heart if you are going through or about to go into a long distance relationship!